camunda/camunda-docs/docs/product-manuals/zeebe/open-source/community-contributions.md

 title: "Community Contributions"
 ---

+Zeebe is available as Open Source software on [GitHub](https://github.com/zeebe-io/zeebe).

-Zeebe welcomes extensions and contributions from the community.
+Zeebe welcomes extensions and contributions from the community!

 We use [Awesome Zeebe](https://awesome.zeebe.io/) as a place to keep track of Zeebe ecosystem contributions, such as...